thijs2823/Project_Convolutional-Neural-Network-CNN-U-Net-for-image-segmentation-/README.md

 This repository contains a PyTorch implementation of a UNet model for biomedical image segmentation using the STARE dataset [1,2].
 This dataset consists of retina images with annotations from two different annotators.
-The purpuse of this models is to learn from the annotators' masks and to be able to draw the annotations independently.
+The purpose of this models is to learn from the annotators' masks and to be able to draw the annotations independently.

 ## Features